MatrixEx Add-In

 'Elements' only

-7 Type(s) of Target - When 'Elements in Elements' is specified in Item 6, you need to specify both element types and diagram types
+7 Type(s) of Target - If 'Elements in Elements' is specified in Item 6, you must specify both element types and diagram types

 - You can specify a type by drag & drop an element or a diagram (depends on Item 6) from the Browser window *